 He studied at the ArtEZ Institute of the Arts in Arnhem.
 Since graduating in 2007, Levi van Veluw has produced multi-disciplinary works that includes photographs, videos, sculptures, installations and drawings.
 This varied body of work has been showcased in many different locations across Europe and the United States, earning him a number of nominations and awards.

-In 2010, the work of the artist was showcased in a series of major museum exhibitions, including the exhibition “Dead or Alive” at the Museum of Arts and Design in New York, Marres House for Contemporary Culture Maastricht and Ars Electronica in Linz.
+The work of the artist was showcased in a series of major museum exhibitions, including the exhibition “Dead or Alive” at the Museum of Arts and Design in New York; Marres House for Contemporary Culture Maastricht; Rijksmuseum Twenthe, Netherlands; Museum Zeitz MOCAA, Cape Town, South Africa.
 2013 saw the publication of the book “Origin of the Beginning”.
 This singular book is a work of art in itself, published in an edition of 1000 hand-signed copies.
 The book, which is widespread among collectors and enthusiasts, provides an overview of the artist’s work from 2006 to 2013, a rich oeuvre that includes photographs, drawings, installations.
+Van Veluw's works are part of collections across the globe including The Borusan Collection in Istanbul, Turkey and the Hèrmes Shop in New York, USA.